tybottorff/bottorffdocs/notes/literature_notes.md

  - Gaussian-like distribution in length pattern, given large number of small effects (random mechanism of junction diversity) acting additively and independently on CDR3 length
 # Stitchr: stitching coding TCR nucleotide sequences from V/J/CDR3 information
  - leader sequence/signal peptide just refers to signal for TCR to be trafficked to cell membrane
+# Structural basis for self-discrimination by neoantigen-specific TCRs
+ - mouse study
+ - **high functional avidity/structural affinity is a feature of neoantigen-reactive TCRs, perhaps necessary to recognize tumor cells that are selected to have low density of antigens on their cell surface (to try and evade immune system) and/or perhaps related to differentiation between neoantigen peptide on tumor cells and WT peptide on healthy cells**
+ - **unknown questions: how do some neoantigen-reactive TCRs selectively recognize mutated peptides and not crossreact with WT peptides while others crossreact a lot? why are non-synonymous mutations rarely recognized by TCRs?**
+ - **crossreactivity may be determined by MHC discrimination i.e. it's MHC presenting peptide that actually matters for TCR discerning self vs. tumor vs. the peptide mutation mattering**
 # Structural basis for T cell recognition of cancer neoantigens and implications for predicting neoepitope immunogenicity
  - oncogenic mutations can improve antigen presentation by strengthening pMHC binding, mutation can also be detected by direct interactions with TCR
 # Structure-based, rational design of T cell receptors